First Czechoslovak Republic

 After 1933, Czechoslovakia remained the only de facto functioning democracy in Central Europe, organized as a parliamentary republic.
 Under pressure from its Sudeten German minority, supported by neighbouring Nazi Germany, Czechoslovakia was forced to cede its Sudetenland region to Germany on 1 October 1938 as part of the Munich Agreement.
-It also ceded southern parts of Slovakia and Carpathian Ruthenia to Hungary and the Zaolzie region in Silesia to Poland.
+It also ceded southern parts of Slovakia and Carpathian Ruthenia to Hungary and the Trans-Olza region in Silesia to Poland.
 This, in effect, ended the First Czechoslovak Republic.
 It was replaced by the Second Czechoslovak Republic, which lasted less than half a year before Germany occupied the rest of Czechoslovakia in March 1939.

 History

 The independence of Czechoslovakia was proclaimed on 28 October 1918 by the Czechoslovak National Council in Prague.
 Several ethnic groups and territories with different historical, political, and economic traditions were obliged to be blended into a new state structure.
+The economy of the new Czechoslovak Republic had a reasonable future because Slovak agriculture could sustain the population and Czech industry gained access to the Danube trade route.
+But the new republic was multinational and had to accommodate a sizable German minority, a Hungarian minority, as well the religious ethnic Ruthenians.
 The origin of the First Republic lies in Point 10 of Woodrow Wilson's Fourteen Points: "The peoples of Austria-Hungary, whose place among the nations we wish to see safeguarded and assured, should be accorded the freest opportunity to autonomous development."

 The full boundaries of the country and the organization of its government was finally established in the Czechoslovak Constitution of 1920.
 Tomáš Garrigue Masaryk had been recognized by World War I Allies as the leader of the Provisional Czechoslovak Government, and in 1920 he was elected the country's first president.
 He was re-elected in 1925 and 1929, serving as President until 14 December 1935 when he resigned due to poor health.
 He was succeeded by Edvard Beneš.

 Following the Anschluss of Austria by Germany in March 1938, the Nazi leader Adolf Hitler's next target for annexation was Czechoslovakia.
 His pretext was the privations suffered by ethnic German populations living in Czechoslovakia's northern and western border regions, known collectively as the Sudetenland.
 Their incorporation into Nazi Germany would leave the rest of Czechoslovakia powerless to resist subsequent occupation.